 I'll admit to doing "little contemplation" on this.
 Fortunately, I don't run into hidden networks that much these days (thank goodness), but I've also spent little time considering the consequences of DFS and hidden networks.
 Using hidden networks on DFS channels can cause unforeseen connectivity issues.

-This also has implications for voice and roaming if the clients can't probe for new APs roaming times will be longer and real-time data starts having issues.
-Many hospital deployment don't use DFS because of these issues.
+This also has implications for voice and roaming.
+If the clients can't probe for new APs then roaming times will be longer, and real-time data starts having issues.
+Many hospital deployments don't use DFS because of these issues.

 UPDATE: See the comment below by Andrew Von Nagy.
-It corrects what I said about hidden SSIDs and DFS.
+It clarification hidden SSIDs and DFS.

 Actually, that isn't correct.
 Clients can't initiate transmissions on DFS channels, which prohibits most of the benefits of probing... namely faster discovery of the APs operating on the channel.
 But hidden SSIDs have no impact on this.
 Once a client hears a beacon on the channel by a "master" device (that must conform to radar scanning regulations) then it is safe for a client to probe.

 So the real issue is two fold with DFS and client scanning: